-Read the sentence aloud to the class.
-Then have them read it with you as you point to each word.
-Do this two or three times until students are confident about reading the sentence.
+Read the sentences aloud to the class.
+Then have them read with you as you point to each word.
+Do this two or three times until students are confident about reading the sentences.

-4. Hold up (or point to) the word "eagle" and ask for a volunteer to come to the board and point to the word in the sentence.
-Do the same for the other two words (high, sky).
+4. Hold up (or point to) the word "wise" and ask for a volunteer to come to the board and point to the word in the sentence.
+Do the same for the other two words (important, marvelous).
 Then have students read the sentence aloud once again.